You can turn on notifications in the Google Maps app and see things that interest you, like train timetables or traffic on routes you travel often.

 You might get notifications to add a photo that you’ve taken in public places that Google thinks are interesting to other people, like restaurants and bars.

 You might also get a notification when you are at a place where you can be the first to add a photo.
-We do not guarantee you'll get a notification that prompts you to add a review or photo after an interaction with every business.

 Before posting a photo, make sure that it follows Google's user content policy.
 Your photos should also meet these guidelines: